jeticg/Evangelion-Uebersicht-Widget/README.md

 ## Updates

+0.89a
+* Fixed a UI problem with newer versions of übersicht.
+* Changed iTunes to SEELE, it looks better.

 0.88a
 * Added iTunes Album cover display.
 * Fixed a bug where disk cell might not function properly.